Disformal gravitational waves: Lorentz transformations and matter coupling

-Secondly, the appearance of $\eta_{ab} J^a{}_{c} J^b{}_{d} \neq \eta_{cd}$ in \eqref{g-T-Tetrads-LT} shows that if the equivalence principle is considered w.r.t. $g_{\mu\nu}$, a free fall observer in $g_{\mu\nu}$ is not a free fall observer in ${\tilde g}_{\mu\nu}$.
+The appearance of \be \eta_{ab} J^a{}_{c} J^b{}_{d} \neq \eta_{cd} \ee in \eqref{g-T-Tetrads-LT} shows that if the equivalence principle is considered w.r.t. $g_{\mu\nu}$, a free fall observer in $g_{\mu\nu}$ is not a free fall observer in ${\tilde g}_{\mu\nu}$.
 This is because the two tetrads/observers ${ \theta}^a{}_{\mu}$ and ${\tilde \theta}^a{}_{\mu}$ are not related to each other through LTs $\Lambda^a{}_b$ but through the $J$-map $J^a{}_b$ defined in \eqref{Tetrads-disform}.
 The matter minimally couples to the metric w.r.t which the equivalence principle is realized, i.e. which can take locally the Minkowski form. \textit{Thus, the choice of tetrad w.r.t which the equivalence principle is realized implicitly fixes the coupling of matter fields.} The matter minimally couples to $g_{\mu\nu}$ (resp. to ${\tilde g}_{\mu\nu}$) if one works with the tetrad ${\theta}^a{}_{\mu}$ (resp. ${\tilde \theta}^a{}_{\mu}$). \textit{Hence, depending on the tetrad one works with, one deals with a different theory: by choosing tetrads, one implicitly fixes the matter coupling.}

 In particular, that is why the Petrov type changes under a DT \cite{Achour:2021pla}.
 From this discussion, the $J$-map ${\tilde \theta}^a{}_\mu = J^a{}_b \, { \theta}^b{}_\mu$, that is defined in Eq. \eqref{Tetrads-disform}, can be understood as the operation encoding the departure from a local Minkowski frame in which the equivalence principle is realized, i.e. the effective distortion of the local freely falling frame induced by the DT.
 Obviously, one has always the choice to decide to assign the free fall and thus the realization of the equivalence principle to ${\tilde \theta}^a{}_\mu$ or to ${ \theta}^b{}_\mu$.